FREE: How I Achieved Financial Freedom

 Hadn’t I wanted this?
 I had actively participated in every moment of the creation of this life.
 So why didn’t I see myself in any of it?
 The only thing more impossible than staying was leaving.

 It was her realization that how she was living didn’t serve who she had become.
-Shortly before this, she’d met a medicine man in Bali (Ketut), who said to her, “You will lose all your money, but you will get back again.”
+Shortly before this, she’d met a medicine man in Bali (Ketut), who said to her, “You will lose all your money, but you will get it back again.”
 This is when the divorce came from an unwilling, unconscious husband.
 She gave him everything she had in order to be able to walk away.
 As she then later wrote, “I was the administrator of my own rescue.”

 Finding Financial Teachings That Were Outside The Mainstream

 In owning my financial life, I had to learn what I did and didn’t want for the later years of my life.
 In the last few years, I’ve become an observer of people and their lives.
 I’m obsessed with learning about how they live, their choices, their beliefs and what their realities are like.
-I do not judge any part of it, I simply seek to understand it and broaden my perspective to dynamic complexities that make up people.
+I do not judge any part of it, I simply seek to understand it and broaden my perspective to dynamic complexities that make up these people.
 In these observations, I started to find patterns.
 Those patterns and commonalities lead me to create a list of how I did and didn’t want to live as I got older.
 The list:

 - I didn’t want to be in debt.
 I didn’t want to be burdened with not having enough to live day-to-day.